 After using the AUS-10 steel type I fell in love with it.
 They imported the AUS 10 steel from Japan and therefore you won’t find any AUS 10, 8-inch chefs’ knife under $40.

-The aesthetics of a knife
+The aesthetics of a knife and cladding

 Want to know more about the core types of knives?
 Click Here!